lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 supports nonce lengths of 32, 48, and 64 bytes.
 Other attestation technologies employ nonces of similar lengths.

-When the end entity requests a nonce, the RA/CA SHOULD respond with a nonce in the specified length.

 If a specific length was requested, the RA/CA must provide a nonce of that size.
 The end entity MUST use the received nonce if the remote attestation supports the requested length.
 If necessary, the end entity MAY adjust the length of the